anthonywebb/sprinkler/README.md

 ## History

-This app is Pre-ALPHA, is no where complete, and should not be used yet.
+This app is PRE-ALPHA, is no where complete, and should not be used yet.
 There is virtually no data validation and it isnt too hard to entirely crash it.
 We'll get there though, hang tight.

 ## Credits